AndyObtiva/glimmer/README.md

 - Icon
 - Bin file for starting application

-NOTE: Scaffolding requires RVM and currently supports Mac packaging only at the moment.
+NOTE: Scaffolding requires RVM and supports Mac and Windows packaging at the moment.

 #### App